 CEO & Creative Director

-In 2017, Simon executive produced the critically acclaimed Save Me for Sky Atlantic.
-Written by and starring Lennie James, Save Meis the most watched Sky Original Drama of 2018 and the fastest downloaded Sky boxset series ever and the . winner of the 2019 RTS Award for Best Drama.
+In 2018, Simon executive produced the critically acclaimed, BAFTA nominated Save Me for Sky Atlantic.
+Written by and starring Lennie James, Save Me was the fastest binged Sky boxset series ever and the . winner of the 2019 RTS Award for Best Drama.
 A second season, Save Me Too aired to equal acclaim in 2020.

-World Productions’ success over the last eight years has led to nominations as Production Company of the Year at the Edinburgh TV Festival (twice) and the Broadcast Awards.
+World Productions’ was named 2019 Production Company of Year at both the Broadcast and Edinburgh TV Festival Awards.